-Reforestation or reforested means the replacement of removed forested areas by the creation of a biological community dominated by trees and other woody plants containing at least 100 live trees per acre with at least 50 percent of those trees having the potential of attaining a two-inch or greater DBH measured at four and one-half feet above the ground, within seven years; or establishment of a forest according to procedures set forth in the Forest Conservation Manual.
+Reforestation or reforested means the replacement of removed forested areas by the creation of a biological community dominated by trees and other woody plants containing at least one hundred (100) live trees per acre with at least fifty (50) percent of those trees having the potential of attaining a two-inch or greater diameterDBH measured at four and one-half (41⁄2) feet above the ground, within seven (7) years; or establishment of a forest according to procedures set forth in the Forest Conservation Manual.

-Retention means the deliberate protection of existing trees, shrubs or plants on a tract according to established standards as provided in the Forest Conservation Manual.
+Retention means the deliberate holding and protecting of existing trees, shrubs or plants on the sitea tract according to established standards as provided in the City of Rockville Forest Conservation Manual.

-Significant tree means a champion tree, a specimen tree, or a tree located within a forest with a DBH of 24 inches or more, a tree located outside of a forest with a DBH of 12 inches or more, or a tree with a DBH of six inches or more located within the limits of disturbance or within 25 feet of the limits of disturbance.
+Significant tree means a champion tree, a specimen tree, or a tree located within a forest with a diameterDBH of twenty four (24) inches or more, a tree located outside of a forest with a diameterDBH of twelve (12) inches or more, or a tree with a DBH of six inches or more located within twenty five the limits of disturbance or within 25 feet of the limits of disturbance with a diameter of six (6) inches or more.
 Trees identified as invasive, in accordance with section 10.5-4(b)(5), are not significant trees.

-Single dwelling unit means a structure containing not more than one dwelling unit.
-This term includes townhouses and semi-detached dwellings located on separate lots and single dwelling units that are modified to include an accessory dwelling unit.
+Single dwelling unit residential lot, for purposes of this chapter means a lot regardless of zone, improved with a structure containing not more than one (1) single dwelling unit.
+This term includes townhouses and semi-detached dwellings located on separate lots and single dwelling units that are modified to include an accessory apartment approved by special exception.
+This term does not include any common area owned by a homeowner's association or similar entity dwelling unit.